-A rider is a benefit that adds supplemental features to a life insurance policy, sometimes at an added cost.
+A rider is a benefit which adds supplemental features to a life insurance policy, sometimes at an added cost.

 At its core, life insurance is designed to provide your loved ones with protection in case you pass away, but sometimes basic coverage isn’t enough.

 Life insurance provides the foundation of coverage which can guarantee a source of funds upon the death of the insured.

 With riders, you can customize your policy with features to benefit you and your family today and into the future.

 A standard life insurance policy includes some flexibility, letting you choose:

 - Type of coverage

 A rider extends its scope to cover additional scenarios, often coming at an additional cost.